 Strength Training for Runners

-Along that same line of thinking, runners have avoided lifting heavy weights to avoid “bulking up”.
+Along that same line of thinking, runners have avoided lifting heavy weights to avoid “bulking up” and hurting their running economy and ultimately their overall speed.
 However, recent research is starting to change that way of thinking when it comes to the way runners should approach strength training.
-Newer research shows the benefits of adding strength training with high load (heavy weights) and low repetitions for runners.
-It also suggest performing plyometric (jumping) exercises leads to improved running performance.
+Newer research indicates that adding strength training that focuses on high load (heavy weights) and low repetitions combined with some plyometric (jumping) exercises seems to be much more effective at eliciting benefits when it comes to endurance running compared to low-load, high-repetition training.

-When the high-load strength training is combined with running, improvements have been shown in running economy (the energy consumption at a given speed).
-Improvements were also demonstrated in 5k and 10k time, and 1-repetition max strength compared to the low-load group, which has shown to produce very little in the way of changes.
+When the high-load strength training is combined with running, improvements have been shown in running economy (the energy consumption at a given speed), 5k and 10k time, and 1-repetition max strength compared to the low-load group, which has shown to produce very little in the way of changes.

 Here are 3 strength training exercises you can do at home to improve your running and decrease the risk of injury: